napari/docs/docs/developers/contributing/documentation/index.md

 ````

 (doc_view_ci)=
 ### 3.2.
-Use workflow GitHub Pull Request
+View in GitHub Pull Request

 When you submit a pull request to the [napari/docs](https://github.com/napari/docs)
-repository, its continuous integration will build the documentation.
-You can then
+repository, its continuous integration will build the documentation (you will need
-view it in one of two ways:
+to [](docs_submit_pull_request) first).
+You can then view it in one of two ways:

-* preview them in [CircleCI](https://circleci.com/) via just one click - this is
+* preview on your browser via [CircleCI](https://circleci.com/) in just one click -
-  the easiest method but in rare cases it may not match the documentation that
+  this is the easiest method but in rare cases it may not match the documentation that
   is actually deployed to [napari.org](https://napari.org).
 * download the built documentation artifact and view it locally - this is more
   complicated, but the built docs will always match what is deployed to